-Equity: crashes that occurred within areas identified as equity emphasis areas were multiplied by 2.0.
+Equity: crashes that occurred within areas identified as equity emphasis areas were multiplied by 2.0 for each of three factors (for a potential final multiplier of 8.0 if all three are met).

 Equity emphasis areas, see Figure 2, were identified using Justice40 metrics and census data.
 A total of 11 census tracts were identified as equity emphasis areas (see Chapter 2 for details).

 The final aggregated and weighted severity score is calculated as follows:

-(weighted severity score) x (victim multiplier) x (equity multiplier) = (final severity score)
+(weighted severity score) x (victim multiplier) x (transportation equity multiplier) x (linguistic equity multiplier) x (income equity multiplier) = (final severity score)

 The crash severity scores were then linked to road segments.
-Major corridors were divided as closely into 500-foot segments as possible to normalize scores for roadway length.
-Crashes that occurred within 50 feet of each segment's centerline were spatially joined to the road segment and aggregated to the severity portion's total severity score.
+Major corridors were divided as closely into 500-foot segments as possible to normalize scores for roadway length.\(^1\) Crashes that occurred within 30 feet of each segment's centerline were spatially joined to the road segment and aggregated to the severity portion's total severity score.
 The final severity score was then calculated for each segment.